What can you do to attract, inspire, retain and help to grow talent? And how do you create a high-performance culture?

 2. Have a talent management system based on connection

-Talent wants to be connected; preferably with the best people in your organization.
-That is why you need to build networks, inside and outside the organization, so that your talent can learn from different people and different perspectives.
+Talent wants to be connected with the best people in an organization.
+This helps people learn, grow and move up organizational structures.
+That is why you need to build networks inside and outside the organization: so that your talent can learn from different people and different perspectives and develop themselves and their careers.
+This will improve retention.
 Involve experts, role models, managers from the higher levels of your organization and connect them with young talent.
-This is the only way to inspire people.

 3. Provide talent with “care” and “flexibility”